gaurav-chawla1714/nw-tracker-bot/README.md

 - Restrict use of Google Resources/Clients using Singleton pattern instead of making multiple copies for no reason.
 (5/10/24)
   - Firestore ✅
   - Google Sheets ✅

+# Recently Finished Bug Fixes
+- Deprecate usage of `date`.
+Only use `datetime` for cross-compatibility (don't set time value if only requiring date portion).
+(5/15/24)